DegreeWorks FAQs

 General FAQs

 DegreeWorks is a web-based tool to help students and advisors monitor progress toward degree completion.
 DegreeWorks looks at the degree requirements of the UGA bulletin and the coursework completed to produce an easy-to-read audit.
-The audit is divided into block requirements of how courses taken or registered count toward degree requirements.
-Checkboxes exist within each block to easily outline what courses and requirements are complete.
+The audit is divided into cards showing courses taken or registered that count toward degree requirements.
+Checkboxes exist within each card to easily outline which courses and requirements are complete.
 DegreeWorks also allows students and their advisors to plan for future coursework.

 Yes.

-Like other processes you use through the MyUGA portal, DegreeWorks is accessed through your secure login.
-Remember that your advisor, faculty, and authorized staff will be able to view the information contained in DegreeWorks.
+Like other processes accessed through the MyUGA portal, DegreeWorks is accessed through a secure login.
+Remember that your advisor, faculty members, and authorized staff will be able to view the information contained in DegreeWorks.

 No.